-Collective Redress (otherwise known as class-action) is a crucial access to justice tool for all victims of mass corporate harm situations, as it allows them to bring their claims together against a common defendant.
+Collective Redress (otherwise known as class-action) is a crucial access to justice tool for all victims of mass corporate harm situations, as it enables them to bring their claims together against a common defendant.

 This significantly reduces major access to justice barriers typically faced by individuals, in particular the prohibitively high costs associated with litigating against well-resourced corporations.
-Collective redress should be available for all situations where mass violations of human and fundamental rights has occured, including those associated with the environment, labour, anti-discrimination, privacy; as well as consumer and competition matters.
+Collective redress should be available for all situations where mass violations of human and fundamental rights have occured, including those associated with the environment, labour, anti-discrimination, privacy; as well as consumer and competition matters.

 Find the full position paper downloadable above, as well as the following press article.